vidup/mockit/README.md

 });
 ```

-# Why not mock objects ?
+# Why not mock objects?

 Mocking objects is a great way to test your code, but it's already been done by other libraries.
 My favorite is [@anatine/zod-mock](https://www.npmjs.com/package/@anatine/zod-mock) which I highly recommend you use.